zephyr-c/podcast-app/ReadMe.md

 * Application utilizes the iTunes search API to allow users to discover new podcasts based on a search term.

 #### Usage of at least 1 Object Oriented principle
+Uses abstraction and encapsulation in both server side functions from controller going through service/repository to abstract away from places that don't need access to that information

+### Installation Instructions
+download project

+run `mvn clean install` to install dependencies

+run `./mvnw spring-boot:run` to run program

+check out the project at `localhost:8080/`